ARPOISE/ARpoise/unity/AR-vos-examples.md

   - It uses Apple's ARKit and Google Android's ARCore technologies, which only run on newer models.
     - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
     - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
 In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).
-  - Note that if lighting conditions vary, for instance cast shadows on outside trigger images, you should set up the same augment with multiple trigger images for the different lighting conditions.
+  - Note that if lighting conditions vary, for instance cast shadows on outdoor trigger images, you will have to set up multiple layers with different trigger images for the different lighting conditions **and test extensively with different types of smartphones!**

 - **SLAM based AR** employs [Simultaneous localization and mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) technology to discover planes in the physical space around the user, and then  place augments on these planes.
 The augments will pretty much stay in place, and the user can then walk around them in 3D space.
   - It uses Apple's ARKit and Google Android's ARCore technologies, which only run on newer models.